Sexually assaulted or sexuall harassed at your first job? Know Your Rights!

 Businesses with over 50 employees are required by California law to conduct mandatory sexual harassment training to supervisors every two years.
 Smaller companies, though not legally required to do so, should also offer sexual harassment training to their employees.
 Failure to do so may indicate that they do not take sexual harassment prevention seriously or will fail to respond appropriately if it occurs.

 Employers should take action to investigate the claim within 24 to 48 hours of the complaint.
 The investigation should be unbiased and professional in order to properly determine whether the claim is credible.
-The best way to prevent bias is for a neutral third party to conduct the investigation, which should include interviews with the person filing the claim, the accused harasser and any witnesses of the harassment.
+The best way to prevent bias is for a neutral third party to conduct the investigation.
+This should include interviews with the person filing the claim, the accused harasser and any witnesses of the harassment.
 The employer must also take action to deter the harassment from happening again.
-This can include administrative action to discipline and/or terminate the harasser if the claims are found to be substantiated.
+This can include administrative action to discipline and/or terminate the harasser if the claims are substantiated.

 Documentation of sexual harassment claims